This article is so comprehensive that I had to separate it out from my post on cleaning and maintaining workout

 You can tell visually and by touching it.
 Patina has a shiny, smooth appearance like other bars that are in good condition.
 If it looks like that’s the case, rub your hands all over it.
 If if feels smooth, that’s good.
 If your palms turn brown at all, you’ve got bad rust that you need to do something about.
 Otherwise it’s patina and it will be fine for many years if you don’t hang up your bar every day with soaking wet chalk all over it.

 For any bad rust, you’ll need to take action on it, as per below.
 You don’t want it coming off on your hands during your workouts and getting in your eyes.
 Rust is merely iron oxide and is not considered toxic, but you don’t want it.

-For black oxide or bright/black zinc coatings, use a stiff nylon brush.
+For black oxide, bright zinc, or black zinc coatings, use a stiff nylon brush.
 Anything else will rub off the finish.
 These particular finishes are prone to rubbing off from the abrasion of the J-cups (bar holders) on a rack, even if the cups are lined with UHMW plastic.
 Even your hands can start rubbing it off.
 So as you might imagine, anything more harsh than a nylon brush will strip the coating.

 If the nylon brush isn’t cleaning the knurling good enough, drip some 3-in-One oil (or mineral oil or gun oil) onto it to help mobilize the rust or gunk in the knurling.

 If the rust is too deep, or you’re resigned to losing the finish in order to get the rust off, then go ahead and use a wire brush to turn it into a bare steel bar as below.